hitokiri-mata/katacoda-courses/kubernetes-containers/oci/step3-dive.md

 `dive --version`{{execute}}

-_Dive_ runs in two modes with an interactive text user interface (TUI) in the shell or as a command-line tool tuned for integration into your continuous integration pipelines.
+Dive runs in two modes: with an interactive text user interface (TUI) in the shell, or as a command-line tool tuned for integration into your continuous integration pipelines.

 ## Interactive

-To see the tool in action let's look at the internals of the _Redis_ container image created during the last step using Dive's text user interface.
+To see the tool in action, let's use Dive's text user interface to look at the internals of the _Redis_ container image created during the last step.

 <img align="right" src="./assets/redis.png" width="100">
 `dive redis`{{execute}}

 In the interactive TUI, there are three panels; Layers, Current Layer Contents, and Image Details.
 The top-left is the listing of container layers.
 Move the highlighter up and down with the arrow keys to select a layer.
 Each layer's contents appear on the right-side panel.
-Press the tab key to switch between the layer view (left) and the layer's file tree (right).
-There are key command hints at the bottom and more [key bindings](https://github.com/wagoodman/dive#keybindings) can be found here].
+Press the Tab key to switch between the layer view (left) and the layer's file tree (right).
+There are key command hints at the bottom and more [key bindings can be found here](https://github.com/wagoodman/dive#keybindings).
 Take a moment to explore the tool.

 The tool also allows you to select and delete files or directories from the layers.
-This can help you understand how to trim your containers. _Dive_ can be a handy tool for experimenting, but you should refrain from using this UI as part of your continuous delivery process.
-The real trimming should happen when you define the containers with infrastructure-as-code ([IaC](https://en.wikipedia.org/wiki/Infrastructure_as_code)).
+This can help you understand how to trim your containers.
+Dive can be a handy tool for experimenting, but you should refrain from using this UI as part of your continuous delivery process.
+The real trimming should happen when you define the containers with infrastructure-as-code.

 The third panel in the interactive mode provides a summary of the efficiency and potential waste found.